Catch up on Diablo lore with our rundown of the many horrors of Sanctuary

-- Sanctuary — The origins of the world humans call home in the Diablo setting.
+- The start of Sanctuary — The origins of the world humans call home in the Diablo setting.

 - The History of the Nephalem — You’ve heard the word used to describe your hero when playing Diablo 3, but what does it mean?
-Are Nephalem just really strong humans?
+Are Nephalem just powerful humans?

-- The Nephalem Rises — Some speculation about how the Nephalem could change Diablo forever.
+- The Nephalem Rises — Could the Nephalem change Diablo forever?
+Let’s review.

 - Bul-Kathos and Diablo’s Barbarians — Our favorite furious maniacs come from somewhere, and we decided to explain their origins.